logo for my-island-penang.com

 • Assortment of Loose flowers

-Some relatives comes with trays of gifts, consisting of fruit, garlands of flowers, home made local sweets cakes, Sarees and Jewellery.
+Some relatives comes with trays of gifts, consisting of fruit, garlands of flowers, home made local sweets cakes, Saris and Jewellery.

 First red dot at Malaysian Puberty Ceremony